 We were planning to visit Dubrovnik on this same road trip but we were deterred by the amount of tourists in the middle of summer.
 Especially after “Game of Thrones” had being filmed in Dubrovnik recently.
 The following is the story of our 6 days adventure driving in Montenegro.
+Montenegro weather can be too cold or too warm within the same season, check this blaux wearable ac review.

 Our Itinerary in Montenegro Mediterranean Paradise